erikyuzwa/webpack-as3-plugin/README.md

 ## requirements

 This plugin requires at least Node v6.
-But otherwise, should accept most webpack versions (2+).
+But otherwise, should accept Webpack versions (1, 2, 3, 4).

 ## usage